 These archetype energies intertwine and cooperate to produce a uniquely personal expression and experience of life.
 Sexuality is just one expression in which this confluence of energies distinctly manifests.
-A female gendered body does not mean that only feminine energy is present.
-Gender (genitals, body) and archetypal energies present in the psyche are independent of each other.
+A female gendered person does not mean that only feminine energy is present.
+Also, a person’s sex (chromosomes) and the archetypal energies present in the psyche are not dependent on each other.

 Developing a harmonious relationship of “inner” masculine and feminine is humanity’s evolutionary challenge and a process of spiritual advancement.
 It is through the integration and harmonization of one’s inner masculine and feminine that we reach higher, integrated, holistic consciousness.
 For Men: it is advantageous to contemplate and integrate the “feminine” archetype qualities listed here into their inner feminine —or “anima.”

-By developing healthy, integrated aspects of the divine masculine and feminine within the psyche real progress can be made in gender reconciliation and establishing an egalitarian society.
+By developing healthy, integrated aspects of the divine feminine and divine masculine within the psyche real progress can be made in gender reconciliation and achieving an egalitarian society.